nisarkhanatwork/rocksample_deeprl/Choosing_Optimizers.md

 1) Adaptive learning rate methods in some cases are outperformed by SGD with momentum.
 2) The solution of Adaptive learning rate methods has the following disadvantages: a) Diminishes the influence of large and informative gradients which leads to poor convergence. b) Results in short-term memory of the gradients which becomes an obstacle in other scenarios.
-3) Because of the above reasons, the following algorithms have poor generalization behaviour: Adadelta, RMSprop, Adam, AdaMax, and Nadam
+3) Because of the above reasons, the following algorithms have poor generalization behaviour: Adadelta, RMSprop, Adam, and Nadam
 4) AMSGrad results in a non-increasing step size, which results in good generalization behavior.

 ### Additional Strategies for optimizing SGD: